 - ¾ cup mayonnaise

-- ¾ cup sorghum/brown rice flour (mix of equal parts)
+- ¾ cup sorghum flour/brown rice flour (mix of equal parts, white rice flour works too)

 - ¾ cup potato starch